6 QUESTIONS MALAYSIAN WOMEN SHOULD ASK THEIR PHARMACIST ABOUT BIRTH CONTROL

 For instance, your age and lifestyle — some contraceptives may not be effective if you’re over 35 and if you smoke.
 Whether you use contraception correctly every time and how often you are sexually active matter too.
 Some contraceptives may cause weight gain.
 By discussing your current needs and health status with your pharmacist, you’ll be able to choose the method that suits you best.

-2. What kind of contraception can I get in pill form?
+2. What kind of birth control can I get in pill form?

 Pills containing a single hormone known as progestin-only pills are intended for women who cannot take estrogen, while pills containing both hormones known as combination pills are ideal for women who seek benefits beyond contraception.
 Your pharmacist can advise you on which of these is right for you.3